 For my part, I walked around, listened on the few arguments between the Socialist Alternative and SWP table staff and disagreeing passersby.
 The first dispute I observed involved a short, balding, nerdy-looking conservative with a leather coat and big glasses and one of the guys at the Socialist Alternative table.
 I'm not sure what they were discussing, only that after listening for a bit I butted in and gave the disagreeable conservative a copy of my document, which I said would "educate" him a bit.
 He took it on the condition that I read something of his, and then he took out a multi-page, highlighted printout called "The Socialist Myth -- Communism in Practice: Disaster after Disaster."
 I promised him I'd read it if he read mine.
 What's most remarkable about him is that he looked almost exactly like the English professor whose class I dropped on the first day, after he went on and on about capitalism's virtues, communism's evils, and how he's from Brooklyn, so he's better than anyone.
 That these two who looked so similar also had similar ideas bolsters my theory that there are various physical "types," and that each of these types is roughly similar in temperament and so on.

 I kept handing out my little document.
-I demurely offered it to anyone who looked like they had open hands and open minds, always asking them if they wanted one as I forced it into their hands and always thanking them for taking it, as I was "having a hard time getting rid of them," as I would explain.
+I demurely offered it to anyone who looked like they had open hands and open minds, always asking them if they wanted one as I put it into their hands, and always thanking them for taking it, as I was "having a hard time getting rid of them," as I would explain.
 One I gave to a nice Asian woman, saying, "you look like you have a lot of stuff already, I guess one more can't hurt."
 She took it, but in turn gave me one of her extras, as if to lighten her load!
 What a scamp!
-Another one I gave to a fat girl with a I.W.W. patch on her messenger bag: "if you're a wobbly, you might appreciate this."
-At least more than the Trotskyist/Maoist trash that was the norm, I hoped.
+Another one I gave to a girl with a I.W.W. patch on her messenger bag: "if you're a wobbly, you might appreciate this."
+At least appreciate it more than the Trotskyist/Maoist trash pamphlets that were the norm, I hoped.

 I only gave away 17 out of the 25 flyers, though, because I wasn't very comfortable; I am shy and not outgoing, so I didn't have the easiest time of it.